9 Essential Activities to Accelerate your Lead Generation

 Ensure Front-facing Staff Know How to Engage

 One would hope that anyone in a front-facing role has the right personality and skills to do the job.
 But, not every skill is innate and some training is required.
-Understanding buyer behaviour and how to communicate to get the best result is crucial.
+Understanding buyer behavior and how to communicate to get the best result is crucial.
 Too often sales people love to talk and pitch features about the product or service and forget about the customer and their needs.
 Check out our video about choosing the right person.
 It’s more about asking good questions and listening than it is about presenting.
 So, make sure your front-facing team get the blend right or your sales will suffer.

 Get Out and About